lxs602/Chinese-Mandarin-Dictionaries/README.md

 For example, searching for "企望" (hope) will show all verses with this word, and the matching English translation.

 This dictionary was made to be a resource for learning English/Chinese, as the Bible is free in both languages, and has a very large amount of Chinese-English vocabulary available.
-It may be particularly helpful to those already familiar with parts of the text.
-Studying a passage in the corresponding language should aid learning.
+It may be particularly helpful to those already familiar with parts of the text, through studying a passage in the corresponding language.

 Additionally, for anyone interested primarily in studying God's word, though in English it has many concordances, there is perhaps only <a href=http://akow.org/product/%e8%a7%a3%e6%9e%90%e5%bc%8f%e6%96%b0%e7%b4%84%e7%b6%93%e6%96%87%e5%bd%99%e7%b7%a8>one</a> in Chinese, for the New Testament only.
 <br><br>